Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 2. Breaking an application into microservices makes it possible to add new features or fix bugs without stopping the entire system.

-3. Financial organizations that moved to microservices reduced feature deployment time by 70% and tripled system throughput.
+3. Financial organizations that moved to microservices cut feature deployment time by 70% and tripled system throughput.
 Scalability.
-Kubernetes supports horizontal scaling: when load increases, it spins up new container replicas, and when load drops, it releases resources.
+Kubernetes supports horizontal scaling: when load increases, it starts new container replicas, and when demand drops, it releases resources.

 4. This is especially important for seasonal businesses or services with unpredictable traffic.